nxvapps/vapp-template/README.md

 ```

 ### How do I change the port?
 You can change the port with the `PORT` environment variable at runtime.
+The default port is 7777/TCP